Reimagining Education: Teaching and Learning in Racially Diverse Schools

 Group Discount for two or more people from the same school or district.
 Email firstname.lastname@example.org for more details

-Participants can earn (3) Continuing Education Units (CEUs) or 30 Continuing Teacher & Leader Education (CTLE) hours through Teachers College’s Department of Continuing Professional Studies.
+Participants can earn up to (3) Continuing Education Units (CEUs) or 30 Continuing Teacher & Leader Education (CTLE) hours through Teachers College’s Department of Continuing Professional Studies.

 Matriculating graduate students – from TC or other schools of education -- can enroll in one of the Summer B, 3-unit courses tied to the Institute.
 Please contact the Office of the Registrar for more information.